 Building safety with a young personBack to top

-You need to be a young person’s ally without condoning their AOD use.
+You need to be a young person’s ally without condoning their alcohol and other drugs use.
 Help them decide the best way to be safe and minimise harm when they drink alcohol or take drugs.
 Here are some ideas for this type of conversation.

 I’m wondering or I’m curious about:

 |What are the people, places, feelings or things that make you drink or use?||

 I’m really interested to learn about the times that would make you want to drink or use.

 |When has it become a problem or made you unsafe?||Sometimes when people drink or use drugs they are taken advantage of or find themselves in unsafe situations.
 Can you relate to that?

 |What are the good and not so good things about it?||

 I’m really interested to know more about the things you like about drinking or using.